forta-network/docs/docs/index.md

 $ npm install
 ```

 This will also install the `forta-agent` package locally in your project.
 Note: you can choose to install the CLI tool globally using `npm install -g forta-agent`, just make sure it does not conflict with the locally installed version.
-The code for a simple Forta Agent can be found in the src/index.ts file.
+The code for a simple Forta Agent can be found in the src/agent.ts file.
+The entry point for your agent will always be a file named agent.ts (or agent.js/agent.py if using Javascript/Python, respectively).
 At the end of this file, you will find:

 ```javascript
 export default {